NaturalCycles/json-schema-lib/readme.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-Allows to generate "Common Type" and [JSON Schema](https://json-schema.org/) from a set of Typescript files with exported Interfaces (and Enums).
+Allows to generate "Common Type" and [JSON Schema](https://json-schema.org/) from a set of Typescript files with Interfaces (also Types and Enums).

 Status: experimental!
 Everything is subject to change!